9712

 A quality alarm master will present your telemetry data in way(s) that are easy to understand.
 In the example above, a T/Mon LNX displays alarms as icons on a map.
 You can drill down through node levels to get further details.

-The features and capabilities of your telemetry master directly control how much useful information your NOC techs can see.
+The features and capabilities of your master directly control how much useful information your NOC techs can see.
 A high-quality, full-featured telemetry master gives you the tools to substantially lowers your network maintenance costs.

 How to Plan Your Telemetry Upgrade

 It's very rare for a company to be able to suddenly leap from its current telemetry system to its ideal system.
 Budget restrictions and the cost of installing equipment mean you can't usually get everything you want in one budget year.
+Evaluating telemetry and its potential impact on budget planning is essential.

 Here are some strategies that will help you find a smooth, gradual upgrade path.
 This will let you transition to a new telemetry system over several budget cycles: